-SEAL provides an explicit, structured, whole school curriculum framework and resource for teaching social, emotional and behavioural skills to all pupils.
-It supplements the core PSHE curriculum that also includes QCA units for citizenship, SRE and healthy lifestyles.
-Each class has access to the SEAL resource folder with the scheme of work included.
-The scheme indicates topics to be covered in each year group.
+Jigsaw offers a nurturing learning environment in which each child is encouraged to develop their full potential and where their achievements and successes are celebrated and rewarded.
+Each class has access to the Jigsaw resource folder with the scheme of work included.
+The scheme indicates topics to be covered in each year group within KS1.
 The time scale is only a guideline and year groups will decide the best sequence to cover each topic area.